Empress Xiaoyichun: Family background

-Yongzheng era

 Lady Wei was born on the 9th day of the 9th lunar month in the 5th year of the reign of the Yongzheng Emperor, which translates to 23 October 1727 in the Gregorian calendar.

-Qianlong era

-It is not known when Lady Wei entered the Forbidden City, but the Draft History of Qing described her as “From the Weigiya family, daughter of Qingtai, a bondservant manager in the Imperial Household Department".
+It is not known when Lady Wei entered the Forbidden City, but the Draft History of Qing described her as "from the Weigiya family, daughter of Qingtai, a bondservant manager in the Imperial Household Department".
 Firstly, the surname "Weigiya" is the Manchu adaptation of the Han Chinese surname "Wei".
 Historical sources explain that her family was elevated to the Manchu Banner system and granted the character "giya", transforming their family name into "Weigiya".
 This indicates that Consort Ling was originally Han Chinese, not Manchu by ethnicity.

-Next, examining her father's role as a bondservant manager in the Imperial Household Department, it is understoond that this was a managerial position, but limited to bondservants.
+Next, examining her father's role as a bondservant manager in the Imperial Household Department, it is understood that this was a managerial position, but limited to bondservants.
 Consequently, her family belonged to the bondservant class and was not part of the Eight Banners.
 Since bondservant families were excluded from the imperial draft system, Consort Ling could not have entered the imperial harem directly as a consort.
 Instead, her entry into the palace was likely through a selection process for daughters of bondservant households.
-This process primarily involved selecting palace maids (gōngnǚ) and female officials (guān nǚzǐ).
+This process primarily involved selecting palace maids (gōngnǚ) and female officials (guānnǚzǐ).

 In 1745, she was granted the rank of noble lady.
 On 9 December 1745, she was elevated to concubine, with the honorific title "Ling" (令; "excellent", "virtuous").

 On 20 May 1749, she was promoted to consort, and although at this point she still had no children with the Qianlong Emperor, he doted on her and described her as "gentle and beautiful".
 On 10 August 1756, when she was almost 29 years old, she gave birth to his 7th daughter, Princess Hejing.
 Consort Ling later gave birth to his 14th son, Yonglu, on 31 August 1757 (though he would die prematurely on 3 May 1760) and to his 9th daughter, Princess Heke, on 17 August 1758.
 On 3 February 1760, she was elevated to noble consort.
 On 13 November 1760, she gave birth to his 15th son, Yongyan.